App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-The average APR (annual percentage rate) on an auto loan for a new car is about 7.00%, according to data from Edmunds for the first quarter of 2023.
-But interest rates, as well as the highest APR for a car loan, can range significantly, depending on the lender, your credit history, and where you live.
+The average APR (annual percentage rate) on an auto loan for a new car is 6.35%, according to Experian’s State of the Automotive Finance Market report.
+But interest rates, as well as the highest APR for a car loan, can range significantly depending on the lender, your credit history, and where you live.
 Lenders consider a number of factors when determining how much interest to charge, including a borrower’s current employment, income, and credit history.
 If they view these factors favorably, they might offer you lower rates.
 If not, they could charge you more, possibly even the highest interest rate for a car loan.
 So, what is the highest interest rate on a car?
-Here’s what you need to know about the highest APR for a car loan.
+Here’s what you need to know about the highest APR for a car loan and how to increase your chances at securing a lower rate.

 Car Loan APR: A Quick Refresher

 The APR on a car loan represents the interest on the loan plus the fees the lender charges to process and issue the loan.
 Interest is the amount you pay the lender to borrow money.
 How car loan interest rates work is that the lender may set their interest rate based on the prime rate (the base rate lenders use to set interest rates for loans), your credit history, and your financial standing.
 APR includes the interest rate and any fees for the loan, making it a more accurate representation of the cost of the loan.
 The APR will usually be higher than the interest rate.
 The federal Truth in Lending Act requires lenders to disclose the APR on a loan along with interest rates.
-Recommended: How to Calculate APR on a Car Loan
+Recommended: 10 Types of Car Loans

 What Is the Highest Interest Rate for a Car Loan?

-The highest interest rate for a car loan is about 25%.
-However, the highest car interest rate limits vary by state.
-And while state laws called usury laws are meant to keep lenders from charging exorbitant rates, there are loopholes in some of these laws.
-For instance, usury laws may apply to some types of lenders but not others in certain states.
+The highest interest rate for a car loan is upwards of 20%.
+For deep subprime borrowers, for example, the average rate on a used car is 21.81%.
+However, the highest car interest rate limits may vary by state.
+State laws, called usury laws, are meant to keep lenders from charging exorbitant rates, but there are loopholes in some of these laws.
+For instance, usury laws may apply to some types of lenders in certain states, but not others.
+It’s best to research the usury laws in your state so you know the maximum APR you can receive on an auto loan.

 Alternatives to High APR Loans